ba-san/Count-Annotator2/README.md

 and interval of slidng window is 30px for both x and y.

 2.run by ``` python cropping.py```
+Programme automatically detect "OO_checked" files and crops them all at once.

 ## Output
 You can get both csv file and annotated images as shown on the top of this page.